 Each spinal decompression table session is approximately 30 minutes in duration.
 During this session, the patient is strapped into the table using a pelvic harness.
 For lumbar decompression, the lower portion of the body will move to gently stretch and relax the spine based on computerized algorithms designed to maximize the stretch and minimize the body’s resistance to that stretch.
 For cervical spine decompression, the upper portion of the body will move.

-Anyone suffering from back pain related to bulging or herniated discs may be a candidate for decompression therapy, but only a doctor of chiropractic can make this determination upon assessing a patient.
+Anyone suffering from back pain related to bulging or herniated discs may be a candidate for decompression therapy, but only a doctor of chiropractic or other healthcare practitioner specializing in the musculoskeletal system can make this determination upon assessing a patient.
 While many patients come to spinal decompression therapy after they have failed to find relief from other treatments, including surgery, this is not a prerequisite.

 There are some contraindications for this type of therapy, including: